View Adoptable Pets

 Spay/Neuter surgery

-Flea and Tick medication, de-worming
+30 day, Flea and Tick medication, de-worming

-Young and vulnerable kittens and puppies are not kept onsite for extensive periods after intake, but placed in foster care or vet boarding, to ensure health & wellness to the best of our ability.Why so many rescue/transferred pets?
-Rescue/Transfer networks save lives!
+Adoptable kittens and puppies are not kept onsite for extensive periods after intake, but placed in foster care or vet boarding, to ensure health & wellness to the best of our ability.

 We utilize rescue & transferring routinely for litters, owner surrenders, and medical cases that overwhelm our small budget and small, high intake, animal shelter.
-The summer and spring months require this space related movement even more so, when our volume is 40-120+ animals and intakes each week.
-You can inquire at any rescue or partnering facility we partner with to adopt from there, and are encouraged to support our wonderful network!Local Adoption Partnerships:
+We also prefer our pets in foster care, especially those who struggle in the shelter environment.
+The summer and spring months require this space related movement even more so, when our volume is 40-120+ animals and intakes each week during our busy season.
+You can inquire at any rescue or partnering facility we partner with to adopt from there, and are encouraged to support our wonderful network!

 Coshocton Veterinary Clinic, Dr. Christy and team assist us with many adoptions and meet & greets.
 Clinic coordinator Kelly (voluntarily) provides assistance like photographs as well, to increase adoption rates from our facility!
 We also partner with the Chatty Cat Cafe, Zanesville where you can adopt alumni from our facility.

-Foster Information:
+Foster Information

 If you are interested in fostering, amongst other criteria that will be reviewed, you must be located in Coshocton county.
 This is due to frequent drop offs at our local veterinary offices and maintenance of supplies needs convenience.
-Please complete the above form but in last column include what you’re interested in fostering (age, type, special needs, seniors).
-All items for the fosters are provided at no cost to the foster family.